wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     Please, note that the complete synchronization may take up to 1-3 days and depends on your CPU frequency.

-After syncrhonization is completed, your node will be ready for mining!
+After synchronization is completed, your node will be ready for mining!
 If your node generates a block, you will get a reward for block generation right to your node wallet.

 Please, note that once you have a synchronized node, you can export the node's blockchain to a binary file.